Spring Cleaning Your Home: Tips for Every Room

 This hardworking area deserves some love too.

-Clean the Washer and Dryer: Run a cleaning cycle with vinegar in the washer and remove lint buildup in the dryer.
+Clean the Washer and Dryer: Run a cleaning cycle with vinegar in the washer, and remove lint buildup in the dryer.

 Wipe Down Shelves and Cabinets: Dust and detergent spills can build up over time.